Cantemo/testmedia/README.md

 * ffmpeg - has been tested with ffmpeg 3.2.4.
 YMMV
 * python 2.7

+## generate_test_video_variants.py

+This script generates a number of test videos with varying frame rates and channel layouts.
+All the output ends up in the `output` directory.

 ## generate_multichannel_video.py

 This script generates an mp4 video at 25 fps with a rolling timecode